Forms and functions of subordinate clauses

 (Adverbial clause indicating a contrasting condition)

-Adverb Clauses:
+Adverb clauses:

 Adverbial clauses are groups of words that function as adverbs in a sentence.